Prophets And Poets

 She answered, "Well, you hadn't been here in two or three days.
 I was expecting you."

-I walked into the apartment and began talking.
+I walked into the apartment and began talking to Birdie.
 Recalling a book I had seen in the lobby, I reported, "Well, Bob Dylan has out a new book now."

 Actually, Bob Dylan had not written the book to which I was refering – it had been written by Carlos Castaneda.
 I even had the book - which I had bought in the lobby - with me.
 On the cover was the image of a man whose features could not be discerned.
 A shadow stretched out from his feet.
 The total impression of the man and the shadow was of two shadowy figures standing there.
 After I said, "The name of the book is Under the Cross," Birdie asked me what the title meant.